Internship at ESMAE

 Within the context of the workshops, I also compiled a list of providers with their addresses and contact information; and made safety leaflets aimed to inform the students about the precautions for using the machines, and some recommendations to keep them in good condition.

 On the more creative front I had the opportunity to help the 3rd year acting students with the sets and costumes for their project of Gil Vicente plays for screen.
-The live streaming of these plays was aired in October 2018 and is now available here.
+The live streaming of these plays was aired in October 2018.